uoshvis/python-cryptowatch/README.rst

 python-cryptowatch
 ==================

 This is an unofficial Python wrapper for the `Cryptowatch public Data API <https://cryptowat.ch/docs/api>`_.
-Cryptowatch is a cryptocurrency charting and trading platform owned by `Kraken <https://www.kraken.com/>`_.
+Cryptowatch is a cryptocurrency charting and trading platform owned by `Kraken exchange <https://www.kraken.com/>`_.

 Source code